- Manufacture Calibre MT5612 (COSC)

 A magnificent example of a tool watch and symbol of adventure, the Pelagos is one of the most complete traditional mechanical divers’ watches available today.
-Waterproof to 500 m (1,640 ft), the Pelagos is fitted with a movement manufactured in-house by TUDOR.
+Waterproof to 500 m (1,640 ft), the Pelagos is fitted with TUDOR Manufacture Calibre.
 It is now available in a new “left-handed” version.

 The hands of the Pelagos, particularly the hour hand with its characteristic square tip, allow the wearer to distinguish it from the minute hand, at a glance.
 Known in collectors’ circles as “snowflake”, this feature is emblematic of TUDOR divers’ watches from 1969 onwards.